CloudwickDK/HaddopCluster/README.md

 10.2.0.160    172.16.3.4

-What does ss ambari do?
+What does ssh ambari do?

 ssh ambari -> ssh -p <Port> -l <Username> <Hostname> -i <Identityfile>  ->